stucchio/Homepage/content/ab_testing_segments_and_goals.md

 # But Google and Amazon make $hitton$ of money by segmenting and personalizing?!?

 Google and Amazon have more traffic than you.
+They've also hired teams of statisticians to help them avoid making these mistakes.

 # Conclusion